yalelibrary/linked-art-mapping/specs/md/tasks/identifiers/orbis_item_id.md

 ## Processing steps and output

-1. Get value of MFHD ID and prepend with `ils:yul:item:`.
+1. Get value of item ID and prepend with `ils:yul:item:`.

 2. For each [Carrier-level record](../../glossary/carrier_level_record.md) that corresponds to an item record, output the item record identifier.